bigwiv/Biopython-cn/chr14.rst

     >>> from Bio import Motif

 and we can start creating our first motif objects.
-Let¡¯s create a DNA
+Letâ€™s create a DNA
 motif:

 .. code:: verbatim